-Meanwhile the Main Effort would comprise a reinforced New Zealand Australia Division commanded by General Godley, comprising the New Zealand Brigade, the NZ Mounted Rifles Brigade, the Australian 4th Brigade, the 29th Indian (Ghurkas) Brigade, additional British troops from the 13th Division and the 1st and 3rd Light Horse Brigades ( the former to hold ground in the 'Old ANZAC' positions and the latter to support the NZ Brigade).
+Meanwhile the main effort would comprise a reinforced New Zealand Australia Division commanded by General Godley, comprising the New Zealand Brigade, the NZ Mounted Rifles Brigade, the Australian 4th Brigade, the 29th Indian (Gurkha) Brigade, additional British troops from the 13th Division and the 1st and 3rd Light Horse Brigades ( the former to hold ground in the 'Old ANZAC' positions and the latter to support the NZ Brigade).

 Complex moves by large formations at night in very difficult terrain, requiring synchronisation and coordination (without modern communications) and with many of the enemy positions masked from the Allied naval gunfire support ticks just about every box in the 'things not to do' list of the tactics handbook.

 This was all to be preceded by diversionary attacks at Cape Helles by the British 29th Dvision and at ANZAC by the 1st Australian Division onto a terrain feature that had once been defined by a 'lonesome pine" .

 The end-state would see the Allies positioned for a drive on Maidos (modern Eceabat) to isolate the Ottoman defences around the Narrows.